Rites of Zhou

 The Rites of Zhou (周禮 (zhōu lǐ)), originally known as "Officers of Zhou" (周官 (zhōu guān)), is a Chinese work on bureaucracy and organizational theory.
 It was renamed by Liu Xin to differentiate it from a chapter in the Book of History by the same name.
 To replace a lost work, it was included along with the Book of Rites and the Etiquette and Ceremonial – becoming one of three ancient ritual texts (the "Three Rites") listed among the classics of Confucianism.

 In comparison with other works of its type, the Rite's ruler, though a sage, does not create the state, but merely organizes a bureaucracy.
 It could not have been composed during the Western Zhou.
-With a vision based on Warring States period society, Mark Edward Lewis takes it as closely linked to the major administrative reforms of the period.
-He and Michael Puett compare its system of duties and ranks to the "Legalism" of Shang Yang, which is not to say that they had any direct relation.
+With a vision based on Warring States period society, Mark Edward Lewis takes it as closely linked to the major administrative reforms of the period, with a system of ranks and duties comparable to the "Legalism" of Shang Yang.
+While not implying a direct relation with Shang Yang, there are direct parallels between the text and Qin & Han dynasty law, codifying laws and officials for what were earlier morals and norms in ritual texts; e.g. prohibitions on the early hunting or harvest of still young animals.